 - Liraglutide (Victoza).
 Some studies have found that liraglutide reduces systolic blood pressure and triglycerides, in addition to improving blood sugar control.
 The most common side effects are headache, nausea and diarrhea.
 Clinical studies have also shown that liraglutide may cause pancreatitis.

 If you have a personal or family history of medullary thyroid cancer or multiple endocrine neoplasia, you shouldn't use exenatide or liraglutide.
 Laboratory studies have associated these drugs with thyroid tumors in rats.
 Until more long-term studies are completed, the risk to humans for developing these types of tumors as a result of using these drugs isn't known.

-These drugs are designed for people who have type 2 diabetes and haven't been studied as a weight-loss aid in people who have normal blood sugar.
+These drugs are designed for people who have type 2 diabetes.
+However, a new drug containing a higher dose of liraglutide (Saxenda) was recently approved by the Food and Drug Administration for treatment of obesity in nondiabetics.
 If you have diabetes and wonder if Byetta, Bydureon or Victoza may be helpful, talk to your doctor.

 - Neff LM, et al. Emerging role of GLP-1 receptor agonists in the treatment of obesity.
 Diabetes, Metabolic Syndrome and Obesity: Targets and Therapy.
 2010;3:263. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3047971/.
 Accessed March 21, 2012.